treesinfall

 Reporting a Problem

 If you wish to report a sidewalk that has not been cleared 24 hours after the end of a snow storm event, you may call the Engineering Office at 519-539-2382 ext.
 3104 or 3102.
-Please be sure to leave the following information for an investigation to be begin - Full name, address and phone number of the caller, and the address of where the sidewalk has not been cleared.
+Please be sure to leave the following information for an investigation to begin - full name, address and phone number of the caller, and the address of where the sidewalk has not been cleared.

 Snow Buddies

-FAQ'S About Snow Removal
+FAQs About Snow Removal

 What number do I call if I have a concern?